ATA is currently focusing on four lines of research.

 Through our research, we also aim to identify the role of different stakeholders, such as tax administrations, taxpayers, tax advisors and other third parties, in shaping the perception of tax fairness, developing trust-based relations and influencing taxpayer behavior.
 We aim to explore the differences in perceptions and behavior across different groups.

 New technologies and digitization have a fundamental impact on our society.
-This evolution brings with it tax opportunities as well as challenges.
+This evolution brings tax opportunities as well as challenges with it.

 On the other hand, digitization leads to a new economic reality (e.g. new forms of working and new business models), which is not sufficiently taken into account by current regulation.
 It is important that, even in this new economic reality, companies pay a fair share of taxes according to where value is created.
 Furthermore, digitization presents new risks of aggressive tax planning and competition between Member States to attract investment.
-Belgium, too, has not escaped this and, as a small open economy, even participates effectively in this fierce competition.
+Belgium does not escape this either and, as a small, open economy, even effectively participates in this fierce competition.

 The regulatory framework must be adapted to this evolution in order to continue to meet the requirements of equality, ability to pay and efficiency.
 This is a challenge as value creation in the digital economy is less linked to physical presence than to intangible assets inherent in digitization (intellectual property rights, artificial intelligence).